vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

    - If the AMM is currently long, the `upper bound` is removed
    - The `upper`/`lower` bound (if the AMM is currently short/long) is then set to the AMM's current `fair price`.
 In this mode the AMM should only ever quote on the side which will reduce it's position (it's `upper`/`lower` bound should always be equal to the current `fair price` belief).
    - Once the position reaches `0` the AMM can be cancelled and all funds in the general account can be returned to the creating party
+   - This acts similarly to the mode when an AMM is synchronising, except that the position will be closed in pieces as the price moves towards the `base price` rather than all at once at the nearest price.

 Note that, whilst an `Abandon Position` transaction immediately closes the AMM a `Reduce-Only` transaction will keep it active for an uncertain amount of time into the future.
 During this time, any Amendment transactions received should move the AMM out of `Reduce-Only` mode and back into standard continuous operation.